ugenjoy/react-ui-lib/README.md

 ## Local developpement

 The library and the projects which use it must be locally placed in a monorepo.
-The folder structure looks like that :
+The folder structure should looks like that :

 ```
 parent-folder/